How it works

 Where are the best places to stay and eat while in Savannah?

-The most popular restaurants to visit are The Lady & Sons, Pink House Restaurant, and Clary's Cafe.
+The most popular restaurants to visit are Clary's Cafe, B. Mathew’s Eatery, and The Shrimp Factory.
 Additionally, the highest ranked hotels within Savannah are The Cotton Sail Hotel, River Street Inn, and 17Hundred90 Inn.

 Where are the best parks and nature attractions in Savannah?